j256/eclemma-failure/README.md

 # Running the Tests Using Maven

 Running `mvn clean test` should run junit and then cause jacoco to produce coverage information in `target/site/jacoco`.
-If the `createMock(...)` line is commented out then it should show `Foo` has 100% covered.
-If if it is not commented then it should show `Foo` as completely uncovered although the "hello" message is emmited.
+If the `createMock(...)` line is commented out then it should show `Foo` has 100% coverage.
+If if it is not commented then it should show `Foo` as completely uncovered although the "hello" message is emitted.

 # Dependencies